 Estimated reading time: 5 minutes

 There is nothing quite like the early signs of the spring season.
-The air is fresher, flowers are starting to bloom, birds are chirping, butterflies are floating around the garden, and the sun is shining brightly.
-A nice warm breeze ruffles tree leaves and transforms hanging patio chimes into mini musical instruments.
+The air is fresher, flowers are blooming, birds are chirping, butterflies are floating around the garden, and the sun is shining brightly.
+A warm breeze ruffles tree leaves and transforms hanging patio chimes into mini musical instruments.
 In short, everything feels new again when spring arrives.
 This is the time of year when millions of Americans partake in spring cleaning to get their homes and apartments looking clean and organized.

 This is also the time of year when many small business owners spring clean their finances by evaluating their budgets, getting their financial paperwork and tax documents in order, and planning for the months ahead.
 This Balboa Capital blog article explains how to spring clean your business finances.